Originally published on CoinList • Dec 28, 2021

 Agoric will launch with IBC enabled and integrated into the platform.
-Agoric chain assets such as BLD and RUN will be available on IBC applications, including Osmosis DEX, Evmos, and other IBC-enabled environments.
+Agoric chain assets such as BLD and IST will be available on IBC applications, including Osmosis DEX, Evmos, and other IBC-enabled environments.
 Cosmos users will be able to use IBC assets like LUNA, ATOM, and OSMO within the Agoric platform.
 Bridge assets from other L1s (layer 1 chains) may also be usable within the platform as the IBC network effect intensifies.

 7. What’s the plan for Network Decentralization and Foundation tokens?